memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ### **Start Prometheus**

-Before we start Prometheus let's make sure that our firewall is not blocking port 9090
+Before we start Prometheus let's make sure that our firewall isn't blocking port 9090
 ```
 ufw allow 9090
 ```

-To test that Prometheus is set up properly we will execute a command to inspect the logs while Prometheus is running:
+To test that Prometheus is set up properly we will execute a command to inspect the logs:
 Remember, we need to run this command as the Prometheus user due to the ownership of the files:

 ```